carblue/acos5/README.md

 Driver for Advanced Card Systems  ACOS5 Smart Card V2.00 and V3.00 / CryptoMate64 (V2.00) / CryptoMate Nano (V3.00), as external modules operating within the OpenSC framework.<br>

 External module, in this context means: You also have to "tell opensc.conf some details", such that OpenSC can find the driver library, knows about it's name and can load it as a known driver.
-External module also has the implication, that OpenSC calls up to 3 different libraries (depending on opensc.conf configuration and functionality required): Into the mandatory driver library, into an optional pkcs15init library acos5_pkcs15 and into an optional acos5-specific 'Secure Messaging' library.<br>
+External module also has the implication, that OpenSC calls up to 2(3) different libraries (depending on opensc.conf configuration and functionality required): Into the mandatory driver library, into an optional pkcs15init library acos5_pkcs15 and into an optional acos5-specific 'Secure Messaging' (SM) library (which does not exist though for ACOS5, as the 'Secure Messaging' support is integrated into the mandatory driver library).<br>
+The driver builds are bound to one specific OpenSC version and upon loading the external modules, OpenSC will check, that this version matches the one of the installed OpenSC version, rejecting the external modules in case of mismatch.<br>
-OpenSC also has the implication: If Your card got initialized by an ACS tool and is not PKCS#15 compliant (this is true for all that I've run into), then it won't work (well) with OpenSC and likely requires card's re-initialization, see [card_initialization README](https://github.com/carblue/acos5/tree/master/info/card_initialization "https://github.com/carblue/acos5/tree/master/info/card_initialization"))
+OpenSC also has the implication: If Your card got initialized by an ACS tool and is not PKCS#15 compliant (this is true for all that I've run into), ethen it won't work (well) with OpenSC and likely requires card's re-initialization, see [card_initialization README](https://github.com/carblue/acos5/tree/master/info/card_initialization "https://github.com/carblue/acos5/tree/master/info/card_initialization"))
 The minimal OpenSC version supported is 0.17.0<br>
-The new ACOS5-EVO: Meanwhile available, but I don't have it, thus untested/unknown what works or doesn't, when serving that card by this driver.<br>
+The new ACOS5-EVO (ACOS5 V4.00, V4.10): Meanwhile available, but I don't have it, thus untested/unknown what works or doesn't, when serving that card by this driver.
+Therefore it's not yet supported.<br>
 The respective reference manual is available on request from: info@acs.com.hk